elear/red/README.md

 See `/website/`.

+It's a Nuxt website ([official Nuxt documentation](https://nuxt.com/docs/getting-started/introduction)).

-The website uses APIs in the form of
+The website depends on APIs in the form of
 * Search (via typesense)
-* Precomputed API responses (next)
+* Precomputed API responses

 #### Precomputed API responses